 - Scroll down to Initial Setup and tap it.

 - Tap All Settings.

-- Tap Yes in the popup.
-The reset process will begin now.
-Let the reset complete and you are done.
+- Select Yes in the popup.
+Let the reset complete and you are good to go.